usaid-cs/yesterday-i-learned/life.md

 1. [Present your strengths and weaknesses via short stories](https://www.linkedin.com/pulse/20130911212503-15454-10-things-job-seekers-must-do-to-get-a-better-job), in the "job hunting is 60% networking" that you have to do.
 1. "It is better to wear out than rust out." - Richard Cumberland
 1. Washing your face easily yields higher returns than the cost of whatever $10 face wash you use every day.
+1. Not saying your donation is useless, but it might be more worthwhile to donate to charities that help others get their own food, than to charities that give out food.